DHTMLX/gantt-docs/data/desktop/howtostart_dotnet_core.md

 #### Link Model

-Add one more file and create the Link class:
+Add one more file and create a class for Links:

 {{snippet	DHX.Gantt/Models/Link.cs}}
 ~~~js